 Government agencies tend to be quite secretive about their capabilities, which is why it’s so hard to tell precisely how advanced their surveillance is.
 Still, you can bet that it’s come a long way since the Snowden revelations.

-Some standard techniques technologies allow not just governments but your ISP and potentially search engines and social media companies to keep their watchful eyes over you almost all the time.
+Some standard techniques and technologies allow not just governments but your ISP and potentially search engines and social media companies to keep their watchful eyes over you almost all the time.

 Deep packet inspection (DPI) is a method of processing data.
 Data packets (how information travels around the internet, between your router and ISP, etc.) are analyzed and evaluated before deciding what to do with them.